Flourish-savings/flourish-sdk-flutter/README.md

 To use this SDK, you will need these elements:

 - access_token: a string that represents a token that you will retrieve from our API
-- costumer_code: a string that represents an identifier of yourself

 This plugin can be run in two different environments: